 Indian ricegrass was traditionally eaten by some Native Americans.
 The Paiutes used seed as a reserve food source.

 Other information

 Black sagebrush is an excellent species to establish on sites where management objectives include restoration or improvement of domestic sheep, pronghorn, or mule deer winter range.
-Juniper litter has an allelopathic effect on some understory species, especially Sandberg bluegrass, and blue grama.
-This effect is particularly evident on heavy, poorly drained clay soils.
-Broadcasting grass seeds over litter appeared to lower the allelopathic effects.

 Type locality